arielherself/espresso/README.md

 Divers from <strong>America’s </strong>navy are working to recover debris from the <strong>Chinese balloon </strong>that an American fighter jet [shot down Saturday](https://te.arielherself.xyz/leaders/2023/02/04/the-sino-american-rivalry-needs-guardrails-to-contain-small-incidents) over the Atlantic.
 The Pentagon confirmed it was downed over American territorial waters, but China accused the Biden administration of “seriously violating international conventions”.
 China has denied that the balloon, which the Pentagon detected flying over sensitive military sites, was used for surveillance.

-<strong>Iran</strong>’s supreme leader, Ayatollah Ali Khamenei, claimed to have pardoned “tens of thousands” of prisoners, including some arrested in recent anti-government protests.
+<strong>Iran’s </strong>supreme leader, Ayatollah Ali Khamenei, claimed to have pardoned “tens of thousands” of prisoners, including some arrested in recent anti-government protests.
 The death of Mahsa Amini, a young woman arrested in September for not wearing a “proper” headscarf, sparked daily demonstrations.
 To [quell demonstrations](https://te.arielherself.xyz/middle-east-and-africa/2023/01/12/protests-have-subsided-in-iran-but-clerics-cannot-yet-proclaim-victory) the authorities locked up nearly 20,000 people, sentencing over 100 to death.

 <strong>Ukraine’s </strong>defence minister, Oleksii Reznikov, will be replaced following a [corruption scandal](https://te.arielherself.xyz/europe/2023/01/25/a-minister-is-sacked-in-ukraine-as-corruption-allegations-swirl).
 Mr Reznikov’s deputy resigned after media reports accused the defence ministry of graft, but Mr Reznikov had said he would step down only if Volodymyr Zelensky, the country’s president, asked him to.
 Kyrylo Budanov, the head of military intelligence, will reportedly take his post.